redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 # Basic Guide

-### RTC Concepts
+### RTC Vocabulary

+##### Blast

+A corruption in RTC is usually called a Blast.
+A Blast is the action of generating and/or applying a BlastLayer item.
+When being generated, a Blast will contain a certain amount of corruption instructions.
+The amount of generated corruption instructions is defined by the Intensity setting.

-##### Stockpile
+##### BlastLayer

-Object that contains Corruptions (Stashkeys).
-It can be saved as a binary file that can include Game Binaries, Game States, StashKeys and information related to BizHawk emulator cores, plugins and config.

-Stockpiles can be managed using the Glitch Harvester's Stockpile Manager.
-Stockpiles can be replayed using the Stockpile Player or the Glitch Harvester.
+Type of item that contains corruption instructions generated from a corruption engine.

+BlastLayers that are ran from the Stockpile Player or the Glitch Harvester can be deactivated and reactivated on the fly (if applicable).

 ##### StashKey

-Object that contains information about a game, its game state and an attached BlastLayer.
+Type of item that contains information about a game, its game state and an attached BlastLayer.

-Corrupting using the Glitch Harvester can generate StashKeys in the Stash History.
+Corrupting using the Glitch Harvester generates StashKeys in the Stash History.
 They can later be manipulated and/or added to a Stockpile.

-##### BlastLayer
+##### Stockpile

-Object that contains corruption instructions generated from a corruption engine.

-BlastLayers that are ran from inside the Stockpile Player or the Glitch Harvester can be deactivated and reactivated on the fly.
-The program will attempt to uncorrupt a game while it runs.
-Results not guarantees.
+Type of item that contains StashKeys.
+It can be saved as a file that includes Stockpile items, Game Binaries, Savestates, corruption instructions, and information related to BizHawk emulator cores, plugins and config.

+Stockpiles can be managed using the Glitch Harvester.

+Stockpiles can be replayed using the Stockpile Player.

 ##### Memory Domain

-Object that represents a chip or memory pool on an emulated system.
+Item that represents a chip or memory pool on an emulated system.

 ### General Parameters

-##### Blast

-A corruption in RTC is usually called a Blast.
-A Blast is the action of generating and/or applying a BlastLayer.
-When being generated, a Blast will contain a certain amount of corruption instructions where this amount is defined by the currently selected Intensity.

 ##### Auto-Corrupt